martonpaulo/digital-innovation-one-exercises/README.md

-# digital-innovation-one-exercises
+# Digital Innovation One exercises

-Digital House full stack courses exercises
+This repository contains the exercises of the [Digital Innovation One](https://digitalinnovation.one/) front-end, back-end and mobile courses done by me. :student: